 - General Harassment: There are various kinds of harassment that can take place at work.
 Our Los Angeles harassment lawyers have put together a guide that explains what to do after sexual harassment and other forms of workplace harassment.

 There are many issues our Los Angeles employment law firm can help you with.
 Our lawyers can explain wrongful termination causes and specific examples of wrongful termination cases in Southern California.
 If you are expecting a child, then our maternity leave lawyers can explain pregnancy disability leave laws.
-Additionally, we are experienced in defending wage and overtime claims.
 Federal and state laws require that your employer pay you minimum wages and overtime.
 Our unpaid wages attorney can help explain other California wage disputes.
 We also have experience with:

 - Family Medical and Leave Act (FMLA): You have a right to go on leave from work to take care of yourself or family members.
 FMLA and California Fair Employment and Housing Act (FEHA) have regulations to protect families.

 - Class Actions: Our employment class action attorneys know that sometimes class actions can be the best choice for groups of employees.
-For employers seeking defense, our class action lawyers can help address the current issues.
-Furthermore, we can take additional legal actions to mitigate future suits.
 We can bring our resources, knowledge and experience to every class action lawsuit we represent.

 - Whistleblowing: Did you refuse to take part in illegal or unlawful practices your employer is violating?
 Did you report your employer (or blow the whistle) for these actions and are now experiencing workplace retaliation?
 You have rights under federal whistleblower protection laws as well as under the California Whistleblower Protection Act.